 Personnel and administrative costs

-Expenditure on staffing and administration will stay fairly constant, with a total of 1.3 billion euros available in 2017 for the ministry and Germany’s 228 missions abroad.
-These costs thus account for only a quarter of the Federal Foreign Office budget.
+Expenditure on staffing and administration will stay fairly constant, with a total of 1.48 billion euros available in 2018 for the ministry and Germany’s 227 missions abroad.
+These costs thus account for just over a quarter of the Federal Foreign Office Budget.